 This low-residency certificate program is designed for individuals with fundamental, entry-level experience in non-profit arts organizations who seek to begin careers or enhance their effectiveness as arts administration professionals.
 This certificate is ideal for individuals who want advanced credentials and professional connections without the larger time commitment and academic requirements of a master’s degree.
 The weekend and online delivery allows students to develop their professional skills without compromising their family and career obligations.
 Enrollment is only open to students who already hold a Bachelor’s degree.

 1. To provide students a curriculum of best practices in governance, organizational management, audience development, financial management, and legal principles pertaining to non-profit arts organizations and cultural institutions.

 2. To explore evolving technologies, global issues, ethical questions, and leadership practices as they relate to non-profit arts and culture.

-6. Submit two letters of recommendation.
-Recommendations from arts and/or academic professionals are preferred.
+8. Submit two letters of recommendation.
+Recommendations from arts and/or academic professionals who can speak about the applicant's involvement in the nonprofit arts field and the applicant's academic research/writing skills are preferred.